-- Comprehensive Emergency Management Plan - Open Space and Recreation Plan, 2022 Update - Hatfield Master Plan Update (planned for 2022 2023)
+- Comprehensive Emergency Management Plan - Open Space and Recreation Plan, 2022 Update

-During regular update meetings for the Hazard Mitigation Plan, the Emergency Management Planning Committee will review whether any of these plans are in the process of being updated.
-If so, the Committee will provide copies of the Hazard Mitigation Plan to relevant Town staff and brief them on the content of the Hazard Mitigation Plan.
-The Committee will also review current Town programs and policies to ensure that they are consistent with the mitigation strategies described in this plan.
+During regular update meetings for the Hazard Mitigation Plan, the Hazard Mitigation Committee will review whether any of these plans are in the process of being updated.
+If so, the Hazard Mitigation Committee will provide copies of the Hazard Mitigation Plan to relevant Town staff and brief them on the content of the Hazard Mitigation Plan.
+The Hazard Mitigation Committee will also review current Town programs and policies to ensure that they are consistent with the mitigation strategies described in this plan.